 Social capital or the lack thereof can affect education trajectories and career advancement (Social Sciences, 2021).
-Social Sciences (2021) conducted interviews with thirty students in a secondary school in a low-income neighborhood in Ontario, Canada.
+Social Sciences (2021) interviewed thirty secondary school students in a low-income neighborhood in Ontario, Canada.
 The research looked at which type of social capital students used to make decisions about their education and career goals.
 Their study found that students whose ties stem from bonding capital (family and friends) caused students to be misaligned in their decision making.
-Students whose ties came from bridging capital (institutional agents, such as guidance counselors) were more aligned with potentially successful decision making surrounding their post-secondary education.
+Students whose ties came from bridging capital (institutional agents, such as guidance counselors) were more aligned with potentially successful decision-making surrounding their post-secondary education.

-This research supports my preliminary theory that social capital gained through networks and social relationships outside of one’s low-income socio-economic status are the most beneficial.
-The analysis used research mostly from sources that focused on social capital and its correlation with future educational goals such as college as well as academic success.
+This research supports the notion that social capital gained through networks and social relationships outside of one’s low-income socio-economic status are the most beneficial.
+The analysis used research mostly from sources that focused on social capital and its correlation with future educational goals such as college and academic success.
 Most of these researchers used qualitative analysis.

 Au (2019) presents a theoretical framework for social capital, elaborating on its benefits and shortcomings.
 One element presented is the necessity for a diverse network.
-This supports the premise that if low-income families are not able to access social relationships outside of their milieu, they are left at a disadvantage.
+This supports the premise that if low-income families cannot access social relationships outside of their milieu, they are left at a disadvantage.
 Au (2019) supports the argument that because of a person’s location, they may lack access to the right network therefore creating inequality.

-Further exploration is needed on the access to social capital by residents of low-income and affordable housing and how bridging social capital can improve their circumstances.
+Further exploration is needed on the access to social capital by low-income and affordable housing residents and how bridging social capital can improve their circumstances.

-However, the influence of such ties for educational decision-making is something that has been missing from the literature.
+However, the influence of such ties for educational decision-making has been missing from the literature.
 Social Sciences (2021)

 Significance

 This study will contribute to the gap in the literature of social capital theory and its correlation to living in subsidized housing by identifying how social networks are created within the community itself and how social networks are created or sought out across socio-economic and cultural spheres.
-Public, low-income or affordable housing as a micro-community, social infrastructure and environment for the breeding of social capital has not been thoroughly explored.
+Public, low-income or affordable housing as a micro-community, social infrastructure and environment for breeding social capital has not been thoroughly explored.
 Kraatz, Reid & Caldera (2022) in identifying housing as critical social infrastructure revealed a gap in the literature that captures the benefits of this concept.
 The study will also contribute to the gap in literature on how depression affects decision-making, attitudes and habits and how socially transforming housing infrastructures may attribute to good mental health, financial independence and create opportunities for wealth building.
 International Journal of Environmental Research and Public Health (2022) cites “A clearer understanding of the exact health effect for the different social capital indicators used in the literature is necessary to substantiate the implications of social capital research and research on neighborhood effects for public health improvements”, (p.
 14)

 Research Questions

-RQ1: What major physical and mental health issues as well as medical cost burdens exist in subsidized housing communities in Washington, D.C. that would contribute to the resident’s inability to attain career progression, as well as perpetuate multi-generational housing?
+RQ1: What physical and mental health issues and medical cost burdens exist in subsidized housing communities in Washington, D.C. that would contribute to the resident’s inability to attain career progression and perpetuate multi-generational housing?

-RQ2: Are there transformational housing developments in Washington, D.C. that fit the model of social housing infrastructure and how do they support tenant’s goals of becoming mentally health, financially independent, and building wealth.
+RQ2: Are there transformational housing developments in Washington, D.C. that fit the model of social housing infrastructure and how do they support tenant’s goals of becoming mentally health, financially independent, and building wealth?

-RQ3: What are the perceptions of cultural norms among multi-generational, low-income residents in Washington, D.C.
+RQ3: What are the perceptions of cultural norms among multi-generational, low-income residents in Washington, D.C.?

-RQ4: How extensive is subsidized residents’ knowledge of social capital and how can they get more access to it.
+RQ4: How extensive is subsidized residents’ knowledge of accessing social capital?

 Research Methodology